Athlete Leadership and Unified Champion Schools Sponsor:

 Athletes with the proper training and coaching can lead us into the future.
 Athlete Leaders within all levels of our program have strong voices, a desire to get involved, and a better understanding of what their needs are and where we should be heading as an organization.

-Athlete Leadership Opportunities Include:
+Athlete Leadership Mentor:

 ATHLETE LEADERSHIP UNIVERSITY- Training offered to Athlete Leaders three times a year to further their knowledge base and provide certification in the below.
-Click here for report forms and practicum resources for the below-mentioned categories.

 1. Communications - Global Messengers (trained as public speakers for Special Olympics)